voorhoede/datocms-plugin-json-table/README.md

 If the `Editor may add item` (Default: `true`), the button with `+ ADD ITEM` will be shown.
 If this button is set to `false`, the editor will not be able to add any items.

-`Required fields` is a comma seperated list of items that should be required.
-When an item is added to this list it will show automatically as an entry in the JSON table.
+`Required fields` is a comma seperated list of keys that should be required.
+When a key is added to this list it will show automatically as an entry in the JSON table.

 ![Screenshot required fields](docs/json-table-required-fields.jpg)